cocos/cocos-docs/en/editor/publish/custom-build-plugin.md

 }
 declare type IDisplayOptions = Record<string, IConfigItem>;
 declare interface IConfigItem {
-    // The default value, the registered default value will be in the options.[platform].xxx field in the plugin configuration default?: any;
+    // The default value, the registered default value will be in the "options.[platform].xxx" field in the plugin configuration default?: any;

     render: ?{
-        // The rules for rendering ui components are consistent with the unified rules at ui-prop.
-Only configurations with ui properties specified will be displayed on the build configuration panel ui?: string;
+        // The rules for rendering UI components are consistent with the unified rules at "ui-prop".
+Only configurations with UI properties specified will be displayed on the Build panel ui?: string;
-        // The configuration parameters passed to the ui component attributes?: IUiOptions;
+        // The configuration parameters passed to the UI component attributes?: IUiOptions;
     };

-    // Configure the displayed name, if you need to translate, then pass in i18n:${key}
+    // Configure the displayed name, if you need to translate, then pass in "i18n:${key}" label?: string;
-    label?: string;

-    // A brief description of the setting will be displayed on the title of the configuration name description?: string;
+    // A brief description of the setting, which will be displayed on the title when the mouse hovers over the configuration name. description?: string;

     // Type of configuration
     type?: 'array' | 'object';

-    // If type is an array, the data will be rendered according to the specified data type and itemConfigs itemConfigs?: Record<string, IConfigItem> | IConfigItem[];
+    // If type is an array, the data will be rendered according to the specified data type and "itemConfigs" itemConfigs?: Record<string, IConfigItem> | IConfigItem[];
 }

 declare interface IUiOptions extends IOptionsBase {
-    // Validation rule array, build to provide some basic rules, you can also specify a new validation rule through verifyRuleMap, only when pass in require will be a valueless check, otherwise only when there is a value verifyRules?: string[];
+    //     // Validation rules array, build provides some basic rules, and you can also specify new validation rules through “verifyRuleMap”.
+Only when pass in “require” will be a valueless checksum, otherwise only when there is a value. verifyRules?: string[];
 }

 declare interface IUiOptions extends IOptionsBase {
-    class?: string | string[]; // The name of the style that needs to be set on the current ui-prop }
+    class?: string | string[]; // The name of the style that needs to be set on the current "ui-prop" }
 ```